 A special formula is used to determine the minimum wage for the year.
 Overall, sectoral-based wages cannot go below the province’s while the regency’s cannot be higher than that of the province.
 For companies that offer bonuses and allowances, the basic wage should be at least 75 per cent of the total compensation.

-Need Indonesian Recruitment Help?
+Need Help with Recruitment in Indonesia?
 Call Cekindo!

 Cekindo offers complete back-end support for both local and foreign organisations that want to hire the right people for the right job.
-We can assist you in all stages of the recruitment process.
+We can assist you in all stages of the recruitment in Indonesia.
 We will also be there to make sure you can run your business with greater comfort and ease by taking the reins of HR management.

 Leave a Reply